contentful/slash-developers/docs/ruby/tutorials/getting-started-with-contentful-and-ruby.md

 Once in your `Gemfile`, running `bundle install` will install the gem and all its dependencies.

-## Setting up your Contentful Client
+## Setting up your Contentful client

 Once you have your gem installed, you can start using it inside your application.

-In this example, we'll use the Example Space:
+In this example, we'll use an example space:

 ~~~ ruby
 require 'contentful'